dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 recognized and made an error to avoid it being interpreted as `(C.new)<int>`.)_

-**Notice**: The invocation of a constructor is *not* using an instantiated type, it’s behaving as if the constructor was preceded by a *raw type*, which type inference should then infer type arguments for.
+**Notice**: The invocation of a constructor is *not* using an instantiated type, it’s behaving as if the constructor was preceded by an uninstantiated reference to the declaration, which type inference should then infer type arguments for based on the actual context type of the constructor invocation expression, which is not necessarily the shorthand context.
 Doing `List<int> l = .filled(10, 10);` works like doing
 `List<int> l = List.filled(10, 10);`, and it is the following downwards
 inference with context type `List<int>` that makes it into